- Code ENVS3015

 - Areas of interest Human Ecology, Environmental Studies, Environmental Science , Resource and Environmental Management , Sustainable Development

 This is an intensive course offered on an annual basis.
-The course will be delivered from 11-15 September and 6-10 November 2017.

 All aspects of environmental and natural resource management are shaped by the law in some way.
 The law is used to define how, and by whom decisions that impact upon the environment are made.
 Law imposes obligations upon individuals, institutions and governments; it is used to determine who is, or is not accountable for decisions and their consequences.
 The law can be used to bring the resources of the state to permit or prohibit actions and allow choices whether they benefit or harm the environment.